akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 fromFutureSource
 ^^^^^^^^^^^^^^^^
-Starts a new `Source` from another `future` source.
+Streams the elements of the given future source once it successfully completes.
-The stream will consist of the elements of the given source, once it successfully completes.
+If the future fails the stream is failed.

 **emits** the next value from the `future` source, once it has completed